nathanMcL/Student.Originated.Software/Ai_SelfHosting/README.md

 added prototype-00. ' -00 ' is a current build from Ai-selfhosting course.
 I ran both prototypes within gitpod.
 Once I executed the first prototype the training files then unzip within the directory. which I thought was fine, I had created a .gitignore file.<br>
 I was unable to commit and push my changes after I ran the prototypes.<br>
+I had to exit out, get back into gitpod and redo my changes, then commit and push. <br>

+Next time commit and push changes before running.<br>

 ## todo: